cloudfoundry/routing-release/README.md

 		./scripts/generate-bosh-lite-dev-manifest ~/workspace/routing-release/bosh-lite/stubs/cf/routing-and-diego-enabled-overrides.yml  # or <path-to-your-stub>
 		bosh -n deploy

-### Post Deploy Configuration
+### 2. Create a Shared Domain in CF

-Now that the release is deployed, you need to create a Shared Domain in CF and associate it with the TCP router group deployed with this release.
+After deploying this release you must add the domain you chose (see [Port Ranges and DNS](#port-ranges-and-dns)) to CF as a Shared Domain (admin only), associating it with the Router Group.

 The CLI commands below require version 6.17+ of the [cf CLI](https://github.com/cloudfoundry/cli), and must be run as admin.